peteCodes4u/PJS-Portfolio/README.md

  **Feature - "Peter Smith" header**

  **GIVEN :** the webpage loads successfully.

- **WHEN :** the page loads OR the user hovers their cursor over the text **THEN :** the Gradient transition animation applied to "Peter Smith" will execute, and the user will observe a gradient transition animation.
+ **WHEN :** the page loads OR the user hovers their cursor over the text.

+ **THEN :** the Gradient transition animation applied to "Peter Smith" will execute, and the user will observe a gradient transition animation.

  **Features - Navigation menu items "About Me", "Work", "Contact Me", "Resume"**